nus-cs2103-AY2324S1/ip/README.md

 ### Task Search

 Easily find tasks by searching for keywords or dates.
 Axela will display tasks matching your search criteria.

-### Error Handling

-Axela is designed to handle errors gracefully.
-It provides clear feedback for incorrect commands and formats.

 ## Usage